 Some of the UK’s largest banks have made changes to the way that they charge people for their returned direct debits, in a move that could save customers as much as £200million every year in unnecessary charges.

-Until they made the changes the banks, that include Barclays, The Co-operative, HSBC, Nationwide, RBS and Santander would process direct payments in the early hours of the morning, and if the funds weren’t present issue a charge and return the direct debit as unpaid.
+Until they made the changes the banks, that include Barclays, The Co-operative, HSBC, Nationwide, RBS, and Santander would process direct payments in the early hours of the morning, and if the funds were not present issue a charge and return the direct debit as unpaid.
 This can be extremely unfair and frustrating for customers that have money paid into the account that clears hours later.
-For payments for things such as loans and insurance customers can often end up being charged twice; once by the bank and once by the vendor.
+For payments for things such as loans and insurance customers can often end up being charged twice, once by the bank and once by the vendor.

 According to The Financial Conduct Authority (FCA) the banks have also stated that they will make it much clearer for customers to understand the deadlines that will be need to be met for a payment to be successfully processed and paid.
 They have made the changes on their own backs with industry agreements rather than to be forced to do so.

 Lloyds TSB operates a similar process to some of its payment processes and is updating its system to make it be the case with all payments.
-Until their systems are updated customers are able to claim back any charges that they have received where funds have been present after the request on the same day.
+Until their systems are updated customers can claim back any charges that they have received where funds have been present after the request on the same day.